Last revised February 15, 2010

 Early control of white fly, aphid, and spider mite infestation is important.
 Several chemicals and a large number of biological controls are available to control these pests.

 Note that Oregon law requires that agricultural pesticide use be reported to the Oregon Dept. of Agriculture through it on-line PURS system.

 Nematodes may become a problem in either soil or hydroponic culture.
 Sterilization of soil or hydroponic media is used as a preventative measure.
 Current recommendations on pesticides are available from your county Extension agent.
 Always follow label instructions and safety precautions precisely.

-See the PNW Plant Disease Management Handbook for infomation on disease management for grennhouse tomatos.
+See the PNW Plant Disease Management Handbook for information on disease management for greenhouse tomatoes.